Skip to main content

 Genetic counseling program requirements

-Applicants to the Master’s of Genetic Counseling must meet the following minimum requirements:
+Applicants to the Master of Science in Genetic Counseling program must meet the following minimum requirements:

 Slate gradient